dolphindb/Tutorials_EN/database.md

 #### 5.3 Parallel data writing

 In DolphinDB, a single table can have millions of partitions.
 This facilitates fast parallel data loading.
-Parallel data loading is especially important when huge amount of data are imported into DolphinDB, or when real-time data are persisted to the data warehouse with low latency.
+Parallel data loading is especially important when huge amount of data is imported into DolphinDB, or when real-time data is persisted to the data warehouse with low latency.

 The following example loads stock quotes data to database stockDB in parallel.
-The data are stored in csv files, with each file representing a different day.
+The data is stored in csv files, with each file representing a different day.
 The database stockDB uses a composite partition on date and stock symbol.
 For each file, create a jobID prefix with the file name, and use function `submitJob` to execute function `loadTextEx` to load data into database stockDB.
 Use command `pnodeRun` to execute the loading task at each data node of the cluster.

 ```
 dateDomain = database("", VALUE, 2018.05.01..2018.07.01)